 Ordinarily, most people finish a project before they start a new one.
 Tiffany is not ordinary.
 She admits, “I am constantly knee-deep in projects.
 At any given time, I believe I have roughly 500 things going on at once.
 But that’s what I do; that’s what we creative types do.
 I consider myself a creative survivalist.”

 And now Tiffany can add actress to her résumé.
-In 2022, she made her first appearance as Tamaduitor in Toking with the Dead Issue #2: Misfortune.
+In 2022, she traded in her ukulele for a battle axe, making her first appearance as Tamaduitor in Toking with the Dead Issue #2: Misfortune.
 Although her character had a short appearance in Issue #2, it is said she will be returning for Issue #3.
 Her character is also featured in the Toking with the Dead Issue #5 comic book.
 Tiffany also had the pleasure of lending her voice for Bill Diamond Productions’ Claus & The Fairies Christmas Fairytale.
 Her work for the project included being the voice actress for Queen Bee, and for The Gnomes.
 The production won the Bronze Telly Award for 2021.

 Tiffany’s music can be purchased from or listened to on all music streaming platforms, on Cleveland, Ohio’s WBWC 88.3FM The Sting’s “Island Time Radio Show", WDDR Dead Dork Radio, and more!
 For up-to-date information on Tiffany’s artistry, visit her website at www.TiffanyHulse.com.

 Q: What was the first song you learned?

 A: “The first honest-to-goodness song I remember learning how to play was “Wild Thing” by The Troggs.
 I remember playing it on my acoustic guitar.
 I think I was around ten years old…What a cool song.”